drabe004/CavefishGenomes_Pipeline/README.md

 2) 2_Sort_genomes.sh
 Reorder your scaffolds from longest to shortest, and replace their headers with streamlined, standardized FASTA identifiers to minimize potential complications in later analysis steps

-3) BUSCO to get genome stats
+3) 3_runBUSCO.sh
+To assess genome completeness and generate summary statistics using BUSCO

 5) 4_Funannotate_predict.sh